EC-429/Stay_Alive/README.txt

  the icon to run the program.
 It will 'click' the numlock key every 6 seconds to keep your computer/display from going to sleep.

- If you are a contractor using 2 machines, annoyed of your computer sleeping everytime you go to the bathrom, or just need to appear 'online' at all times; this tool is perfect for you.
+ If you are a contractor using 2 machines, annoyed of your computer sleeping everytime you go to the bathroom, or just need to appear 'online' at all times; this tool is perfect for you.

  Installation: